richardeoin/ftx-prog/README.md

 Allows the interface to be woken up by something other than USB.

+Use `sudo ./ftx_prog --help` to see details of all the command line options.

 *There are other configuration options that have not yet been implemented in the user interface.
 Support for the user configurable area in the EEPROM is also a possibility.*

 ## Workarounds for FT-X devices